keivanipchihagh/x-ui/README.md

 - *private.key* file path: `/etc/letsencrypt/live/{DOMAIN}/privkey.pem`
 - Sniffing: `True`

 If your certificates are generated correctly, the configurations above will connect on most ISPs.
-However keep in mind a few things:
+However, keep in mind a few things:
 - Stick with `XTLS` rather than `TLS` if at all possible.
 - Always add `Certificate.crt` and `Private.key` paths for each inbound and enable `TLS`, otherwise you are walking naked on the Internet!
-I mean it..
+I mean it...
 - Enable `Sniffing` if available.
 - Always enable `Disable insecure connections`.